Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Aspirate
 --------

 To draw liquid up into a pipette tip, call the :py:meth:`.InstrumentContext.aspirate` method.
-This method lets you specify the aspiration volume in µL, the well location, and pipette flow rate.
+Using this method, you can specify the aspiration volume in µL, the well location, and pipette flow rate.
 Other parameters let you position the pipette within a well.
 For example, this snippet tells the robot to aspirate 200 µL from well location A1.

 .. code-block:: python

     pipette.pick_up_tip()
     pipette.aspirate(200, plate['A1'])

-If the pipette doesn't move, you can also specify an additional aspiration action without including a location.
+If the pipette doesn't move, you can specify an additional aspiration action without including a location.
 To demonstrate, this code snippet pauses the protocol, automatically resumes it, and aspirates a second time from ``plate['A1']``).

 .. code-block:: python